STEM Programs at Western

 Do you know which STEM careers are in the highest demand by employers and industries in Australia right now?
 Explore these careers, how much they pay, and how many women are currently working in those jobs.

-For even more accurate and up-to-date stats on all sorts of careers, make sure to check out the Australian Government's 'Jobs and Skills' website.
+For even more accurate and up-to-date stats on all sorts of careers, make sure to check out the Australian Government's 'Your Career' website.

 STEM Occupations that are most in demand